yokawasa/yokawasa.github.io/_posts/2019-08-10-find-the-lowest-latency-azure-regions-from-your-place-using-azping.md

 ## What does azping actually evalulate?

-azping evalulate the median latecy of http request to Azure blob storage endpoints located in each of Azure reagions from your place.
-Here are a list of Azure blob storage endpoints:
+azping evalulate the median latecy of http requests to Azure blob storage endpoints located in each of Azure reagions from your place.
+Number of requests to be made to each region is `5` by default, but it can be changed with `-n` parameter that you can give in executing azping command.

+Here is a list of Azure blob storage endpoints that azping evalulates:

 | region | endpoint |
 |------|------|